Heridux/Heridux/README.md

 ## Packages

 ### [@heridux/core](packages/heridux)
-A few lines of code to make redux more user-friendly.
+A few lines of code to make redux more user-friendly, reusable and expandable.

 ```javascript
 import Heridux from "@heridux/core"